krculp/media-analytics-docs/implementation/va-sdks/setup.md

 The following instructions provide guidance for implementation across all 2.x SDKs.

-**Important:** The following instructions provide guidance for implementation across all 2.x SDks.
-If you are implementing a 1.x version of the SDK, you can download the Developers Guide further down the page.
+**Important:** The following instructions provide guidance for implementation across all 2.x SDKs.
+If you are implementing a 1.x version of the SDK, you can download the Developers Guide (further down this page).

 ## Implement